jonhoa/med_dose/README.md

-# README
+# Med Dose
-A medical prescription app coded in Rails.
+A medical prescription app allows users to login and submit prescription entries and modify data.
+The app is code in Rails API mode, experimenting with embeded ruby(erb) and HTML/CSS in a MVC architecture framework.

 ```% git clone 'url'```